yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 Grade and Answer Data
 ############################

-You can review information about how grading is configured for your course, and generate student grades, at any time after you create the course.
+You can review information about how grading is configured for your course, and access student grades, at any time after you create the course.
 You can also make adjustments to how a problem is graded, for a single student or all students.
-For information about the grading data you can access and the changes you can make, see the following topics:
+For information about the grading data that you can access and the changes you can make, see the following topics:

 * :ref:`Review_grades`